 In addition, you can apply some coconut oil to your curls to really define them, just scoop some coconut oil onto your hands and use it to scrunch up your curls and add some texture to your hair.

-You can also use coconut oil as a shine enhancer, just make sure that you hair is clean and free of any products before adding in coconut oil as you may see a build up, or it may make your hair look greasy.
+You can also use coconut oil as a shine enhancer, just make sure that your hair is clean and free of any products before adding in coconut oil as you may see a build-up, or it may make your hair look greasy.